An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra: Arnold-Beltrami-Childress Flows

 \subsection{Steady Arnold-Beltrami-Childress flow}

-We first consider the steady Arnold-Beltrami-Childress flow, as presented in \citet{Blazevski2014HyperbolicFlows}.
+We first consider the steady Arnold-Beltrami-Childress flow, using the problem parameters and reference planes presented in \cite{Blazevski2014HyperbolicFlows}.
 The ABC flow is an exact solution to Euler's equation, and its equations of motion in Cartesian coordinates are

-and parameter values $A = \sqrt{3},\,B = \sqrt{2},\,C = 1.0$ as in \citet{Blazevski2014HyperbolicFlows}.
+with parameter values $A = \sqrt{3},\,B = \sqrt{2},\,C = 1.0$.
 To illustrate the behaviour of this system, the Poincar\'e section in the $x$-$y$ plane is shown in Figure \ref{f:steady_abc_poincaire}, computed from a regular $15\times 15$ grid of initial points and an integration time of $T = 1500$.

 For the LCS computation, matching previous literature the set of reference planes are taken to be